AWSAutoScalingEbs

 Objective-C

-• The volume type.
-For more information, see Amazon EBS volume types in the Amazon EC2 User Guide for Linux Instances.
+The volume type.
+For more information, see Amazon EBS volume types in the Amazon EBS User Guide.

 Objective-C